 36-2153.
-Informed consent; requirements; information; website; signs; violation; civil relief; statute of limitations
+Informed consent; requirements; information; website; signage; violation; civil relief; statute of limitations

 A. An abortion shall not be performed or induced without the voluntary and informed consent of the woman on whom the abortion is to be performed or induced.
 Except in the case of a medical emergency and in addition to the other requirements of this chapter, consent to an abortion is voluntary and informed only if all of the following are true: